Archive for July, 2009

 Tags: , , , , , , , , , , , , , , , , , , , , , , , , , , , ,

 This exceptional and unusual coffee starts off with smells of sweetness, darkness and chocolate with numerous savory spices, and burnt sugar.
-The flavors pick up where the aroma leaves off with wintry tones of well worn leather, old , and bittersweet chocolate.
+The flavors pick up where the aroma leaves off with wintry tones of well worn leather, old pipe tobacco, and bittersweet chocolate.
 The mouthfeel is quite dry and papery with practically no acidity.
-What emerges at the is the typical Sumatran cedar note, especially pronounced as it cools.
+What emerges at the finish is the typical Sumatran cedar note, especially pronounced as it cools.
 A great example of an aged bean.

 Peregrinations July 2009: Mexico Organic Chiapas Proish Coop